 If there's a joint tenancy agreement for the whole house – a common type of shared house arrangement – the occupants will probably only need one licence between them.
 But, if a student’s accommodation is self-contained, e.g. they pay for their own utilities or have their own entrance to the property, they may need their own licence.

-If you're not sure whether a licence is needed, please Contact us (in step 2 of the form click the 'Contact us' button at the bottom of the page).
+If you're not sure whether a licence is needed, please contact us (in step 2 of the form click the 'Contact us' button at the bottom).

 This means that the student should buy their TV Licence as early in the year as possible.
 In doing so, they are more likely to have three months in a row or more left on their licence at the end of the year.
 If this is the case, the student is more likely to be eligible for a refund.